 Torticollis that develops within the first few days or weeks of life may result from hematoma, fibrosis, and contracture of the sternocleidomastoid (SCM) muscle.
 A nontender mass may be noted in the SCM, usually in the midsegment.
 Torticollis is a frequent cause of plagiocephaly (flattening of one side of the head) and asymmetric facies (see also Cervical Dystonia Cervical Dystonia Cervical dystonia is characterized by involuntary tonic contractions or intermittent spasms of neck muscles.
 The cause is usually unknown.
 Diagnosis is clinical.
 Treatment can include physical... read more ).

-Other causes include spinal abnormalities, such as Klippel-Feil syndrome (fusion of the cervical vertebrae, short neck, and low hairline, often with urinary tract abnormalities) or atlanto-occipital fusion.
-CNS tumors, bulbar palsies, and ocular dysfunction are common neurologic causes but are rarely present at birth.
+Other causes of congenital torticollis include spinal abnormalities, such as Klippel-Feil syndrome (fusion of the cervical vertebrae, short neck, and low hairline, often with urinary tract abnormalities) or atlanto-occipital fusion.
+Central nervous system tumors, bulbar palsies, and ocular dysfunction are common neurologic causes but are rarely present at birth.
 Fractures, dislocations, or subluxations of the cervical spine (especially C1 and C2) or odontoid abnormalities are rare but serious causes; permanent neurologic damage may result from spinal cord injury.